Evalle/carnival/README.md

 # docker_auto

-dockerauto.sh is a script for testing base functionality of Docker on your system
+dockerat.sh is a script for testing basic functionality of Docker on your system